OpenMS/pyopenms-docs/docs/source/quantitative_data.rst

         masstrace.push_back(p)

-Usually, the quantitative features would be produced by a so-called "FeatureFinder" algorithm, which we will discuss in the next chapter.
+Usually, the quantitative features would be produced by a so-called :py:class:`~.FeatureFinder` algorithm, which we will discuss in the next chapter.
 The features can be stored in a :py:class:`~.FeatureMap` and written to disk.

 .. code-block:: python